docinfosci/canvasxpress-python/README.md

 #### General Focus

+* Embedded CanvasXpress for JS libraries (etc.) for offline work
 * Integraton with dashboard frameworks for easier applet creation
 * Continued alignment with the CanvasXpress Javascript library
 * Continued stability and security, if/as needed